 If your score is 144 or below, you did not pass that subtest, and regardless of your scores on the other modules, you also didn’t pass the GED exam.

 You must attain a 145 or higher score on all four modules!
-You will have to retake those modules that you failed until you’ve passes all four subtests.
+You will have to retake those modules that you failed until you’ve passed all four subtests.

 When you pass a GED subtest and you score between 145 and 164 points, you have attained the GED High School Equivalency Passing Score for that subtest, meaning you have demonstrated knowledge and skills at a level comparable to that of high school seniors.